-This year, Greentree Elementary in Drumheller and Dr. Elliott School in Linden are Golden Hills School Division's top priorities.
-Greentree Elementary School is 57 years old and requires \$3.5M in maintenance costs over the next 5 years and Dr. Elliott School is 66 years old and requires over \$3M in maintenance costs over the next 5 years.
+Greentree Elementary in Drumheller and Dr. Elliott School in Linden remain priorities.
+Greentree is 57 years old and requires over \$3 million in maintenance over the next five years.
+Dr. Elliott is 66 years old and faces over \$3 million in required maintenance during the same period.